“You have magnified your word above all your name” – Psalms 138:2

 This is why God has highly exalted Him and given Him THE NAME which is above EVERY NAME (Phil.
 2:9-10).
 For God set Him at his own right hand in the heavenly places, far above all principality, and power, and might, and dominion, and EVERY NAME that is named, not only in this world, but also in that which is to come (Eph.
 1:20-21).

-No wonder then that the name of the rider on the white horse, which John saw, is called “The Word of God” (Rev. 9:13).
+No wonder then that the name of the rider on the white horse, which John saw in vision, who goes forth conquering is called “The Word of God” (Rev. 19:13).
 Truly, God has magnified His Word.

 In the early days of our walk with the Lord we all experienced dimensions of His nature.
 We knew Him in an in-part measure.
 We tasted of His provision and learned to lean on Him for tomorrow’s bread.
 We discovered Him as our shield and fortress.
 We were touched by His healing hand.
 We experienced His faithfulness and goodness.
 Countless are the testimonies of which His saints can bear witness.